 We envision a world where people have the power to make every relationship in their lives more positive and productive by learning when and how to use their core strengths.

-Since 1971 over three million people have taken the SDI assessment and learned how to flexibly approach relationships for greater mutual success.
-Today it’s easier than ever to reinforce the Relationship Intelligence they’ve gained through our coaching platform, a revolution in talent development that helps people reach their highest potential through relationships.
+Since 1971 over three million people have taken the SDI assessment and have learned how to flexibly approach relationships for greater mutual success.
+Today it’s easier than ever to reinforce the Relationship Intelligence they’ve gained through our talent effectiveness platform, a revolution in talent development that helps people reach their highest potential through relationships.

 Meet the experts behind Core Strengths